 Optionally: hoisin sauce, sriracha sauce

-- Place the beef bones in a large pot filled with enough water to cover.
+- Place the beef bones in a large pot filled with enough water to cover them.
 Bring to a boil over high heat.
 Boil the bones on high heat for 5-10 minutes.
 After a while, a foam with leftover parts will raise on top.
 Once this will happen dump out the whole pot and rinse the bones well under running water.
 Wash the pot clean.

-- Put the parboiled and rinsed bones back to a large stock pot and fill with water, about 5 liters.
+- Put the parboiled and rinsed bones back into a large stock pot and fill it with water, about 5 liters.
 (If you use the same pot, make sure you wash it clean before putting the bones back.
-It is very crucial for a clear bullion).
+It is very crucial for clear bullion).
 Add 1 peeled onion, 1 tbsp salt, and 1 tbsp sugar.
 Bring to a boil and simmer over medium-low heat.
 Occasionally take off the scum and the fat from the top of the bullion.
 Do not cover the pot, otherwise, the bullion may lose its clarity.

 - PHO BO aroma:

 - Serving proposition: fill the bowl up to 2/3 with cooked rice noodles, add the meat and pour over with bullion.
-Then sprinkle with chili, spring onions, and the bean sprouts.
+Then sprinkle with chili, spring onions, and bean sprouts.
 Add a slice of lime and drizzle it with hoisin and sriracha sauces.
 Place some coriander and mint leaves on top and enjoy 🙂